Thomas Cole, The Course of Empire (1833-1836)

 Other beliefs argued for the cyclical nature of human societies over time: a rise, a fall, another rise and fall — time without end.
 The goal of some of the religions that espoused this view was to devise an escape from the endless rounds of repetition and merge into the eternal, unchanging unity of God.

-The nineteenth century envisioned a third pattern in the development of human culture over time: Progress, seen as an upward trend in human society that saw continuous improvement in the moral and physical conditions of humanity.
+The nineteenth century envisioned a third pattern in the development of human culture over time: Progress, seen as an upward trend in human society that brought continuous improvement in the intellectual and physical conditions of humanity.

 Cole’s vision is a composite of these views.
 Humans progress from savagery to a splendid apex of civilization.